Life in Charm City

 Baltimore’s central location makes it easy to get to and from the area.
 The city is served by one of the nation’s busiest international airports, Baltimore Washington International (BWI) Thurgood Marshall Airport, just 20 minutes from downtown.
-Other nearby major airports include Ronald Reagan Washington National Airport just outside Washington, D.C., and Dulles International Airport in Northern Virginia, a short drive from the nation’s capital.
+Other major airports nearby include Ronald Reagan Washington National Airport (DCA) just outside Washington D.C. and Dulles International Airport (IAD) in Northern Virginia, a short drive from the nation’s capital.
 Major interstates, including I-95 and I-695, serve the city and its metropolitan area.

-Located just a few minutes from Carey’s Harbor East Campus, Baltimore’s Penn Station is a major hub for train service along the nation’s northeast corridor stretching from Washington, D.C. to Boston.
+Located just a few minutes from Carey’s Baltimore Campus, Baltimore’s Penn Station is a major hub for train service along the nation’s northeast corridor stretching from Washington, D.C. to Boston, Mass.
 Amtrak and Maryland Rail Commuter (MARC) trains provide regular service, along with Baltimore’s light rail system, which connects to other city mass transit options.

 We will provide an escort service to area parking garages upon request.
 Contact 410-605-0021 for additional information.

 The university issues its Annual Security Report that describes the security services at each of the university's divisions and reports crime statistics for each of the campuses.
-The report is published in the university Gazette, and copies of the report are available from the university's Security Department, 14 Shriver Hall, 3400 North Charles Street, Baltimore, MD 21218-2689; 410-516-4600.
+The report is published online, and copies of the report are available from the university's Security Department, 14 Shriver Hall, 3400 North Charles Street, Baltimore, MD 21218-2689; 410-516-4600.